landongrindheim/landongrindheim.github.io/_posts/2019-06-28-git-bisect-by-example.markdown

 Now comes the exciting part!
 We'll provide a command which will be used by Git to find the commit which introduced the bug.
-For simplicity's sake, I'll use `rspec`, but it can be anything so long as it returns a non-zero exit code.
+For simplicity's sake, I'll use `rspec`, but it can be anything so long as it returns a non-zero exit code when there is a problem, and a zero exit code when everything is okay.

 ```bash
 git bisect run bundle exec rspec
 ```

 `git bisect` will do its thing, performing a [binary search](https://en.wikipedia.org/wiki/Binary_search_algorithm) to find the offending commit.
-When it's don
+When it's done, it'll return something like this:

 ```bash
 a02fd559f5e67e591995ea29ec6b59cee533e7bb is the first bad commit